oneHFR/xiaoxiaowu.github.io/backup/Original purpose for this blog web.md

 ### BG 🤗🐑
-Well I just an undergraduate student who has just switched from civil engineering to computer science.
+Hey there~ I am an undergraduate student who has just switched from civil engineering to computer science.
 I hope to document my gradual growth process!
 I wish to keep writing daily summaries, continuously reflect on myself, and keep making progress!

 And right now it is 2024.09.16 I am in my junior year and literally I only know a little about python and c++ and some other basic theoretical course knowledge (will be forgotten in the short term for sure haha)